Pathology Resident Research |

 Director, Resident Research Program

-In consultation with the primary mentor and the HMPRRP director, each trainee will form an interdisciplinary mentoring committee.
+In consultation with the primary mentor and the IPRRP director, each trainee will form an interdisciplinary mentoring committee.
 We anticipate that the mentoring committee will be composed of a diverse array of investigators with expertise pertinent to the trainee’s area of study.
-The committee should have a mixture of MD and PhD investigators and be drawn from several departments.
+The committee will have a mixture of MD and PhD investigators and be drawn from several departments.
 In addition, the committee must include one member from outside Houston who is well known nationally in the trainee’s field of investigation.
 The committee will meet twice annually to review the trainee’s progress and provide guidance and oversight.
-One of the meetings must be on-site at Houston Methodist and one meeting can be held by teleconference.
-The HMPRRP director will serve as an ex officio member of each trainee’s committee.

 Career Development Committee